AMWA-TV/bcp-003/best-practice-authorisation.md

 RECOMMENDED to attempt a refresh at least 15 seconds before expiry (i.e the half life of the shortest possible lived token).

+Authorisation Servers MUST issue refresh tokens in the Bearer token returned after the completion of an authentication flow.
+Refresh tokens MAY be valid indefinitely or MAY be time limited.

 ### Accessing Protected Resources

 When accessing protected resources clients MUST include the authorisation token in the